BY Cassandra Isidoro

-The film gives the audience beautiful and fearless scenes to see how the characters develop in their own work.
+The film gives the audience beautiful and fearless scenes to watch the characters develop.

-Jack plays a naive, innocent character that always asks questions.
-His role in the room and the outside world confuses him.
+Jack is a naive, innocent boy who always asks questions.
+His role in the room versus the outside world confuses him.

-He narrates his views of the outside world making a comparison from his entire life in the room.
+He narrates his views of the outside world, making a comparison with his life in the room.
 His curiosity is awe-inspiring.

-Ma starts falling apart after they escape their kidnapper, while Jack smoothly makes the transition to the real world.
+Ma starts falling apart after they escape their kidnapper, while Jack smoothly transitions into the real world.

-In the film, the news media is challenged to discover the sensational tale of Ma, which unveils striking events of non-privacy.
+In the film, the news media is challenged to discover the sensational tale of Ma, which unveils striking events of invasion of privacy.

-“Room” leaves the audience with an intimate understanding of the trauma kidnapping victims endure throughout the film.
+“Room” leaves the audience with an intimate understanding of the trauma kidnapping victims endure.

-Even though Jack appears to be in the most difficult times of his life.
-Jack makes the audience laugh, acting with charm even when performing the most mundane of actions, such as coming down a stairway.
+Even though Jack appears to be going through the most difficult times of his life, he makes the audience laugh, acting with charm even when performing the most mundane of actions, such as coming down a stairway.

 This scene of Jack kept the audience captivated and left them wanting more of his amazing display as an innocent child.

-The film is portrayed cinematically through brilliant use of music that engages the audience to sympathize with Jack and Ma’s performance.
+The film is portrayed cinematically through brilliant use of music that engages the audience.

-The light and compositional elements of the movie make it an astonishing film to watch.
+The lighting and compositional elements of the movie make it an astonishing film to watch.

 “Room” is now playing in select theaters.
-It opens nationwide in Nov.
+It opens nationwide on Nov.
 6.

-It is rated R for disturbing images and effects of violence.
+It is rated R for disturbing images and violence.